sazad44/AirBnB_clone_v2/README.md

 # 0x03 AirBnB: Deploy Static - Work In Progress
-This project was forked as a project specification at Holberton School to learn about working with a different codebase.
+**Attention:** This project was forked as a project specification at Holberton School to learn about working with a different codebase.
 **The original project I worked on with Brennan Baraban (github.com/bdbaraban) is at ```https://github.com/sazad44/AirBnB_clone.```** That project was our initial console implementation.